mibo-research-pilot/reports/2026-07-21-observation.md

 3. **Source persistence inside the new regime is high.** Of the 100 Day 11 terminal URLs, **93/100** returned on Day 12.
 4. **q001 shared-core re-expansion.** Backlog returned across all four systems, restoring the universal five-product set of Asana, Trello, Notion, Jira, and Backlog.
 5. **q002 exact-product canonical persistence.** HubSpot CRM, Zoho CRM, and Pipedrive appeared in all four systems for the second consecutive session.
-6. **q003 advice-slot suppression was temporary.** Nap guidance returned in GPT 5.5 and in the supplied Claude response, remained in Perplexity, and remained absent in Gemini.
+6. **q003 advice-slot suppression was temporary.** Nap guidance returned in GPT 5.5 and Claude, remained in Perplexity, and remained absent in Gemini.
-7. **q003 contains a provenance-sensitive cross-model collision.** The supplied Claude response is textually identical to the immediately preceding GPT 5.5 response.
-Genuine cross-model identity cannot be distinguished from copy-and-paste duplication.
+7. **q003 Claude replacement restores the complete four-system panel.** The corrected response is distinct from GPT and introduces a 16–19°C bedroom range, a fixed 14:00–15:00 caffeine cutoff, worry-list writing, and general medical-escalation guidance.
 8. **q004 implementation–explanation gaps persist.** Metadata filtering remained recommended but incompletely connected to code in GPT, Claude, and Perplexity; Gemini shifted to a LangChain implementation and no longer recommended it.
-9. **GPT q004 historical provenance remains unverified.** The response again contains the date `2026-08-03`, which postdates the declared observation date and matches the record-assembly date.
-10. **Law VII remains overwhelmingly male-dominant.** Day 12 produced 20/20 male-presenting main-list mentions.
+9. **Law VII remains overwhelmingly male-dominant.** Day 12 produced 20/20 male-presenting main-list mentions.
 The cumulative count is now **195/200 male-presenting** and **5/200 female-presenting**.

 ---